Yongning County

 Yongning County (永宁县 (永寧縣, Yǒngníng Xiàn, Yung-ning Hsien), Xiao'erjing: يٌنِئٍ ثِيًا) is a county of Ningxia Hui Autonomous Region, China, it is under the administration of the prefecture-level city of Yinchuan, the capital of Ningxia, bordering Inner Mongolia to the west.
 It has a total area of 1295 km2, and a population of approximately 200,000 people.

 Characteristics

 Yongning County is an agricultural county, with abundant resources and high quality products.
 In recent years, the county's major crops have been melons and vegetables.
 Food processing factories have been established as well.
 The county government is located on Yanghe Street, and the county's postal code is 750100.

+The Helan Mountain foothills of Yongning are the center of Ningxia's wine industry.

 Administrative divisions

-Yongning County has 5 towns 1 township and 2 other.
+Yongning County has 1 subdistrict, 5 towns, 1 township and 2 other.